ChrisBogner/ViscousFlow/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />

 Calculate the breakthrough time of the tracer.
-The variable `time_interval` reduces the searched time.
 The breakthrough time is defined as the largest curvature in `time_interval`.

 ``` r